 The Gordon Growth Model is a powerful stock valuation tool, frequently used by novice investors as well as professional ones.
-The model uses a stock's current dividend payment and expected growth rate in dividends to arrive at a fair stock price.
-The model has some limitations, and it should't be relied on as the only stock picking tool.
+The Gordon Growth method uses a stock's current dividend payment and expected growth rate in dividends to arrive at a fair stock price.
+The model has some limitations, and it shouldn't be relied on as the only stock-picking tool.
 Nevertheless, it's a key pillar of financial theory.

 Finding the Input

-Two of the inputs in the Gordon Growth Model are easy to find.
+Two of the inputs in this dividend growth model are easy to find.
 The dividend to be paid in a year is usually available by searching the news, since it is publicly announced by the company.
 The investor also knows what his required return is.
 This is the return that makes investing in the stock market worthwhile considering the risks involved, and it varies for every investor.
 The tricky part is estimating at what rate the dividends will grow.
-This requires an ability to guess such things as which product will perform better in the marketplace.
+The Gordon Growth method requires an ability to guess such things as which product will perform better in the marketplace.
 This makes the process very hard and inexact, at best.